netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   This can interfere with RTT estimation, congestion control, and path validation logic if not properly accounted for.

-However, SCION also opens up opportunities for improving multipath transport:
+However, SCION also opens up opportunities for enhancing multipath transport:

-- **Explicit path selection** enables endpoints to choose disjoint paths, i.e. paths that do not share links or segments, to improve fault tolerance against link failures, or to increase aggregate throughput.
+- **Explicit path selection** enables endpoints to choose disjoint paths, i.e., paths that do not share links or segments, to improve fault tolerance against link failures, or to increase aggregate throughput.
 - **Path metadata** allows endpoints to prioritize paths with more